TheCheese-BloodPrince/airplane/README.md

 Invite link: https://dsc.gg/airplane-invite

 You **do** have to have the pip library SlashCommands installed.
 Run the script in installs.sh in your workspace to get it installed.

+The bot is meant to run on Python 3.8.8, and will **not** work on Python 3.9.1, may run with some errors on earlier versions of Python.
+You can download Python 3.8.8 here: https://www.python.org/downloads/release/python-388/